finom/defi/README.md

 defi.bindNode(obj, 'greeting', '.greeting', html())
 ```

+Note that there is also a routing library for defi.js - [defi-router](https://github.com/defijs/defi-router).

 ## Quick API ref

 Full reference with all variations, flags and tutorials live at [defi.js.org](http://defi.js.org).